 Main Picture: Ben Gallagher demonstrating the use of boomerangs as clap sticks.

-On the same day in Lajamanu, CDRC Cr Joe Marshall and CDRC staff member Andrew Johnson said a few words about the importance of NAIDOC week before the flag raising ceremony.
+On the same day in Lajamanu, CDRC Councillor (Cr) Joe Marshall and CDRC staff member Andrew Johnson said a few words about the importance of NAIDOC week before the flag raising ceremony.

 “Unfortunately we couldn’t lower or raise the flag with the rope as it gets jammed in the pulley, so we had to do it Iwo Jima style,” said acting Community Services Manager (CSM) Michael Erglis, meaning they had to lower and walk the pole up once the flag was attached.